zArkade/zArkade/README.md

 ---

 ### 🇺🇸
-### 🚀 **Welcome!**

-My name is Marcos Gonçalves, I am 24 years old, and this is my GitHub profile!
 I work as an **IT/Data Analyst**, with extensive knowledge of data analysis tools and various programming languages, such as:

 - **Javascript/Node**;
 - **HTML/CSS**;